nanoporetech/tombo/docs/plotting.rst

 Over-Plotting
 ^^^^^^^^^^^^^

-When high coverage regions are plotted the raw signal plots can become less interpretable.
+When high coverage regions are plotted, the raw signal plots can become less interpretable and inflate PDF file sizes.
 By default, when read coverage exceeds 50X reads are randomly downsampled to 50X coverage (change this threshold with the ``--overplot-threshold`` option).
 Three additional over-plotting types (boxplot, quantile and density) are available as shown below (chose which over-plotting type to use with the ``--overplot-type`` option).

 ----